'Half the village is gone': Ukraine hamlet reels after missile strike

 He told Reuters he was not in the cafe on Thursday because he worked night shifts as a security guard, and so was spared.

-Nearby, three brothers were readying a plot in which to bury their parents, both killed in what President Volodymr Zelenskiy has called a deliberate Russian assault on civilians.
+Nearby, three brothers were readying a plot in which to bury their parents, both killed in what President Volodymr Zelensky has called a deliberate Russian assault on civilians.

 Moscow denies targeting civilians in its full-scale invasion, a position it repeated on Friday in response to the Hroza strike.
 Thousands have been killed in a bombing campaign that has hit apartment blocks and restaurants as well as power stations, bridges and grain silos.